 Planets are the primary location of gameplay in Starbound.
 Almost every element of a planet is procedurally assembled by the game's engine.
 These elements include a planet's terrain, biomes, sub-biomes, weather, gravity, difficulty, plants, trees, and the appearance and behavior of its fauna.

 When on the surface of a planet, nearby planets within the currently occupied star system can occasionally be seen.
 These planets' appearances are determined by their biome, size, and current distance from the player.
 The player can continue in one direction on a planet and appear in the position that they began in, implying that these planets are spherical.
 How far one would have to travel is dependent upon the planet's size.
+The size of a Planet not only effects their circumference, but also the distance to and thickness of the magma core.
+Planets come in 3 sizes, and their Moons come in 4, smaller, sizes.
+The smallest moon has a 2048 block circumference and the sizes of moons linearly increase up to 8192.

 Every planet has unique coordinates in the navigation console.
 These coordinates act as seeds to the game's internal random number generator, and as such, will always produce an identical planet when used.
 There are 12.667 quadrillion planets able to be generated within the game currently, with 422.22 quadrillion planned.